Hardie Board Siding, Advantages, Disadvantages, and Their Costs

 However manufactured with good qualities, physical strength, and texture, Hardie boards have a few disadvantages too.
 Some of the notable advantages and disadvantages of the siding material have been discussed below.

-No homeowner wants to be associated with a colorless non-attractive home structure.
+No homeowner wants to be associated with a colourless non-attractive home structure.
 The attractive looks and appearances you need can be provided by the famous Hardier Boards siding.
 Hardie board siding can be made to simulate any other siding material such as wood lap boards, cedar shingles, and wood shake siding, which makes your home even more natural.
-There are also numerous color options, which are usually accompanied by a 15-year warranty on the finish.
+There are also numerous colour options, which are usually accompanied by a 15-year warranty on the finish.

 Hardie board siding is 90 percent sand and cement.
 This makes it fire resistant and the reason why Hardie Boards have been very common in Australia and other arid states where wildfires are common.